Bardolph-Automation-Inc/bardolph/docs/language.rst

 than 360 by modulo arithmetic.

-One easy way to see what colors correspond to these numbers is to use the color wheel in the LIFX mobile app.
+One easy way to see what colors correspond to these numbers is to use the color wheel in the `LIFX mobile app <https://app.lifx.com>`_.
 In that app, you can see values for hue, saturation, and brightness in real time.
 If you wanted to reproduce a color, you could put the values displayed by the app into a script.